bsx-exchange/bsx-token/README.md

 # BSX Token

-The BSX exchange's native token (symbol: BSX) is used for governance and utility purposes within the platform.
+The BSX exchange's native token is used for governance and utility purposes within the platform.

 ## Metadata

 - **Name**: BSX
 - **Symbol**: BSX
-- **Decimals**: 182
+- **Decimals**: 18
 - **Total Supply**: 1,000,000,000

 ## Features